ilovekids2/skin-image-gen/README.md

 ## ⚡ Language used
-this code t is fully coded with
+this code is fully coded with
 ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=Python)